-An entry-tier 8-marker blood test for women navigating perimenopause and menopause.
-Covers the essentials - FSH, LH, oestradiol, prolactin, thyroid (TSH and Free T4), vitamin D and ferritin - to confirm or rule out a hormonal cause and surface the most common easy-to-correct contributors to perimenopause and menopause symptoms.
+The Foundation menopause blood test Kingston for women navigating perimenopause and menopause.
+An entry-tier 8-marker panel covering FSH, LH, oestradiol-17-beta, prolactin, thyroid (TSH and Free T4), vitamin D and ferritin.
+Confirms or rules out a hormonal cause for your symptoms and surfaces the most common easy-to-correct contributors to perimenopausal and menopausal symptoms.
+Reviewed by a GMC-registered doctor at our CQC-registered clinic opposite Kingston Station, with results in 2 to 5 working days.

 By Dr Maryam Attarzadeh, GMC-registered doctor and Medical Director, KONCEPT® Medical Clinic.
 Last reviewed May 2026.
 Next review November 2026.